oliverjumpertz/algorithms-and-data-structures/data_structures/array/README.md

 const newArray = new Array(array.length + 1);
 ```

-After that, you need to copy over the elements and insert the element we want to.
+After that, you need to copy over the elements and insert the element you want to.

 ```JavaScript
 for (let i = 0, j = 0; i < newArray.length; i++, j++) {